SA-176/SA-176.github.io/index.md

 ## Code Review

 First is my code review.
 In this video I reviewed each of my chosen artifacts before enhancing.
+In the review I breakdown the design of each project, detailing what each function.
+I go through the code structure and algorithms.

 [Code Review Link](https://youtu.be/lZIgf2Pzvbk)